 An Experienced, Available Faculty

 At Curry College our small class sizes allow for individual attention from all of our professors.
-Faculty members in the sciences have a wealth of teaching experience, both in lecture and laboratory formats, insuring a positive teacher - student relationship.
+Faculty members in the sciences have a wealth of teaching experience, both in lecture and laboratory formats, ensuring a positive teacher - student relationship.

 Our faculty also have diverse interests in their fields, and many contacts with outside agencies, including medical institutions, environmental groups, businesses, and graduate schools.
 This allows our students to receive valuable experience outside the classroom in internships and when working on senior year research projects.